superduper-io/superduper/docs/hr/content/use_cases/vector_search/multimodal_image_search_clip.md

 ---

-# Building a Multimodal Vector-Search Using CLIP on MongoDB
+#  Multimodal Vector-Search Using CLIP on MongoDB

 This notebook demonstrates how SuperDuperDB can perform multimodal searches using the `VectorIndex`.
 It highlights SuperDuperDB's flexibility in integrating different models for vectorizing diverse queries during search and inference.
 In this example, we utilize the [CLIP multimodal architecture](https://openai.com/research/clip).